Portfolio-Allan-Rolle/100AngularChallenges/README.md

 55. Create an observable that emits the characters A, B and C.
 56. Create a pipe that sorts an array of objects.
 Pass in the key and direction to sort by.
 57. Create an observable that emits every ASCII character in ascending order and then completes.
+58. Create a local storage service that manages the state of your application.